raynayx/raynayx.github.io/source/_posts/logi-mx-review.md

 After combing the web a little while attempting to find software to control the Anywhere 3 on Linux, I came across [Piper](https://github.com/libratbag/piper).
 Piper helps tweak the functions of the buttons on the mouse.
 That's all it does however.
 And it doesn't handle keyboards **as far as I know**.
 Enter Solaar!

 It is a wonder that it took me 1 year and 5 months to come across Solaar.
-Solaar kinda puts to bed all my complaints about Logitech and their seemingly blatant disregard for their Linux-user customer base.
+Solaar kinda puts to bed all my complaints about Logitech and their seeming blatant disregard for their Linux-user customer base.
 Solaar allows you to tweak the settings of most Logitech Keyboards and Mice.
 You can check them out [here](https://pwr-solaar.github.io/Solaar/) if you need  a tool like that.

 The following screenshot shows the Solaar interface while I was tweaking the Keys Mini's settings.